kswider/ApplicationFormGenerator/README.md

 # Using your own schemas
 If you want to use your own schemas, place them in folder "./Data/Any", run the generator and select "Any document" for the document type.
 Generator will randomly select schema from all schemas in this folder.

+## References
+File generated from this generator were used to teach model to decide if ECTS Deficit application form should pass.
+You can check that here: https://github.com/kswider/ApplicationFormEvaluator